Thesis/Project Student Process

 Step 3: Communicate Regular Progress Reports with the Supervisory Committee

 Throughout the period of enrollment in the thesis/project credit(s), students are expected to lead the effort to regularly update their Supervisory Committee members on their work progress.
 Students should plan on meeting with their Committee Chair frequently based on the advice from the committee chair (minimally three times in each quarter that they are enrolled for thesis/project credits).
+Students on an F1 visa are required to meet with their Chair in-person at least once per quarter.

 To register for second and subsequent quarters, students should work with their Chair to determine the workload for the upcoming quarter and the number of credits to enroll for.
 Once the Committee Chair grants permission and confirms the number of credits for the next quarter, the student forwards that permission to the CSS Graduate Advisor, who will issue a new entry code to use for registration.
 In cases where satisfactory progress is made, the student will be issued of a grade of N (in progress) until the project/thesis is complete.